ietf-wg-acme/acme/draft-ietf-acme-acme.md

 client (as objects in the "challenges" array), and the client responds by sending a response object in a POST request to a challenge URL.

 This section describes an initial set of challenge types.
-Each challenge must
+The definition of a new type of challenge must describe:
-describe:

 1. Content of challenge objects
 2. Content of response objects